cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 The ids can be anything, but it is convenient to use the HNAM domain name or the HNAM domain together with the backend node name for the profile id, the HNAM domain name for the front-end-server-id and the back-end node name for the back-end-server-id.
 A single settings.xml can house the configuration for multiple nodes and domains.
-A `-P<profile-id>` command argument will decide which get used.
+Providing the command argument `-P<profile-id>` dictates which profile gets used.

 Specifically, `mvn <maven command> -Psome-profile-id` will perform `<maven command>` using the values defined for the profile with the id `some-profile-id`.